 The Papin sisters are two figures that will live in infamy as their story inspires a mixture of horror and fascination.
 But no one will ever know the true story of these two mentally disturbed sisters.

-Next, read about Hong Kong’s notorious “Hello Kitty Murder.”
+After reading about the Papin sisters and the murders that rocked 1930s France, read about Hong Kong’s notorious “Hello Kitty Murder.”
 Then learn about Sada Abe’s sordid tale of love, erotic asphyxiation, murder, and necrophilia.